spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 Discrete Fourier transform (see [Wikipedia](https://en.wikipedia.org/wiki/Discrete_Fourier_transform)) is a fundamental tool in mathematics and signal processing with widespread applications to machine learning.
 The discrete Fourier transform is the key discrete transform used for Fourier analysis, enabling the decomposition of a signal into its constituent frequencies.
 The fast Fourier transform is an efficient algorithm for computing the discrete Fourier tranform (see the [difference between discrete Fourier transform and fast Fourier transform](https://math.stackexchange.com/q/30464/738418)), significantly reducing the time complexity from <img style="display: inline;" src="https://latex.codecogs.com/svg.latex?&space;\mathcal{O}(T^2)"/> to <img style="display: inline;" src="https://latex.codecogs.com/svg.latex?&space;\mathcal{O}(T\log T)"/>, where <img style="display: inline;" src="https://latex.codecogs.com/svg.latex?&space;T"/> is the number of data points.
 This efficiency makes fast Fourier transform essential for processing large problems.

 A crucial concept in signal processing is the convolution theorem, which states that convolution in the time domain is the multiplication in the frequency domain.
-This implies that the circular convolution can be efficiently computed using the fast Fourier transform.
+This implies that the circular convolution can be efficiently computed by using the fast Fourier transform.
 The convolution theorem for discrete Fourier transform is summarized as follows,

 <p align = "center"><img align="middle" src="https://latex.codecogs.com/svg.latex?&space;\mathcal{F}(\boldsymbol{x}\star\boldsymbol{y})=\mathcal{F}(\boldsymbol{x})\circ\mathcal{F}(\boldsymbol{y})"/></p>